atecarlos/protractor-http-mock/README.md

         },
 	    status: 204 // The HTTP status code for the mocked response.
 This is an optional field.
 	  }

+PUT, DELETE, HEAD, PATCH, and JSONP methods are also supported.
+Please see the examples in the source code for more information.

 #### Request
 Defining `params` or `data` will help the plugin match more specific responses but neither is required.
 Both correspond to their matching objects as they would be passed into the $http object call.